jasonleyser/slate-for-chrome/README.md

 <img src="https://i.ibb.co/pKfPgfj/image.png" width="45px">

 # slate-for-chrome
-The fastest way to add images and screenshots to [Slate](https://github.com/filecoin-project/slate).
+The fastest way to upload images and screenshots to [Slate](https://github.com/filecoin-project/slate).

 **right-click** on any image to upload.